Cray-HPE/docs-csm/install/install_csm_services.md

 > **`IMPORTANT:`** If any errors are encountered, then potential fixes should be displayed where the error occurred.
 You can rerun above command any time.

 > **NOTE**: stdout is redirected to `/usr/share/doc/csm/install/scripts/csm_services/yapl.log` .
-If you would like to show stdout in terminall, you can use `yapl -f install.yaml --console-output execute`
+If you would like to show stdout in the terminal, you can use `yapl -f install.yaml --console-output execute`

 > **NOTE**: If you want to force a rerun, you can use `--no-cache`: `yapl -f install.yaml execute --no-cache`